zriyansh/signoz.io/docs/userguide/collecting-ecs-sidecar-infra.md

     There are two ways to grant access to the Parameter store:

-    - **Attach AWS Managed Policies:** If the role doesn't already have the `AmazonSSMReadOnlyAccess` policy attached, you can attach this managed policy to grant read-only access to the Systems Manager Parameter Store.
+    - **Attach AWS Managed Policies:** If the role doesn't already have the following policies, attach them:
+        - `AmazonSSMReadOnlyAccess`
+        - `CloudWatchLogsFullAccess`

     - **Add Inline Policy for Granular Access:** For tighter security, you might opt to create an inline policy that specifies exactly which resources the tasks can access and what actions they can perform on those resources.
 This is particularly important for accessing specific resources like the Parameter Store parameters used by the SigNoz sidecar.
 The JSON for the inline policy will be: